eiriklied/es6-generators/Readme.md

 synchronous_ even though it is not!
 Since its a generator, the code is just pausing execution at the `yield`.

-Promises did a great job helping us against nested callback hell when doing async programming, but generators takes this to a whole new level.
+Promises did a great job helping us avoid nested callback hell when doing async programming, but generators takes this to a whole new level.

 ## Use a library